IsaacSchemm/DeviantArtFs/README.md

 	let b: System.Nullable<int> = result.GetNextOffset()

 More complex types (Deviation, Metadata, Status, Profile) have classes defined for them that provide a .NET-friendly wrapper around the original JsonProvider<...> object, including the use of null and Nullable<T>.
-The original JsonProvider<...>
-object is available via the "Original" property on these objects.
+F# users might want to access the original JsonProvider<...> object directly via the "Original" property on these objects.

 ## Authentication